 You’ll also be pleased to know that FSR isn’t restricted to just the big names like Strats or Teles — or even Fender for that matter.
-You’ve got FSR Precision and Jazz basses, Jazzmasters, acoustics and even ukuleles under wraps, too.
-FSR amps are a super popular choice, especially considering the sheer amount of legendary combos Fender have brought out over the years.
-They’re willing to give the likes of the Princeton, Bassbreaker, Blues Jr and Hotrod good makeovers using specific year specs and various tolex and grilles.
+You’ve got FSR Precision and Jazz Basses, Jazzmasters, acoustics and even ukuleles.
+FSR amps are also a popular choice, especially considering the sheer amount of legendary combos Fender have released over the years, ready and waiting to get a nice spruce up.
+The Princeton, Bassbreaker, Blues Jr and Hotrod are prime candidates for year-specific specs and glamorous new tolex and grilles.
 Offshoot entry level brand Squier also have their own line of FSR for those on a smaller budget!

 Andertons are lucky enough to take on a number of luxurious FSR guitars.
-We get to choose from a spectacular array of instruments – some with minor tweaks and others that genuinely blow us away with their new features.
+We get to choose from a spectacular array of instruments; some with minor tweaks and others that genuinely blow us away with their new features.
 Keep tabs on our Fender FSR range for the latest releases.
 For now, here are some of our favourites.